-The film has an uphill battle to fight, for several reasons.
-Given that The Last Jedi is barely five months old, Solo needs to justify its existence, both as a “what, so soon?” entry from the neverending Disney content machine and as a stand-alone story within the Star Wars universe.
+Solo has an uphill battle to fight, for several reasons.
+Given that it followed The Last Jedi by just five months, Solo needs to justify its existence, both as a “what, so soon?” entry from the neverending Disney content machine and as a stand-alone story within the Star Wars universe.

 The good news?